MoinSebi/gretl/doc/gretl.explained.md

 # Subcommands explained

-Give a brief explanation of each subcommand here.
+Brief explanation of each subcommand.

+## Gretl terminology (more to come)
-### Similarity: How many path traverse this node?
+- Similarity: Amount of different path traversing this node.
-### Depth: How many path traverse this node?
-### Jumps: Node id difference between the two checked nodes.
+- Depth: Total amount of traversals.
+Multiple traversals of the same path are counted.
+- Jumps: Difference between two nodes in the graph (e.g. connected by an edge).
-### Inverted nodes: Edges which go from forward to reverse or reverse to forward.
+- Inverted nodes: Edges which go from forward to reverse or reverse to forward.

 ## Core
 Calculate the similarity and/or depth of a graph.
 Summarize the amount of nodes or sequence of each similarity/depth category.
-Example question: How many nodes are traversed more than 10 times in the graph?

 ## Window
 Calculate the similarity and/or depth of a graph.
 For each path in the graph, iterate over the nodes (in the order of the path) and calculate the average similarity/depth of the nodes in a window of size w.
 Best representation is a heatmap with the x-axis being the path position, y-axis being the path name and the color being the similarity/depth.